Injecting Hierarchy with U-Net Transformers: Discussion

 \subsection{PersonaChat}

-The PersonaChat dataset features dialogues between Mechanical Turkers, in which both parties have access to a hidden "persona" which gives details about what each Turker likes and dislikes, as well as details about their life situation.
+The PersonaChat dataset features dialogues between Mechanical Turkers, in which both parties have access to a hidden ``persona'' which gives details about what each Turker likes and dislikes, as well as details about their life situation.
 As such, each dialogue is long and includes many details from a Turker's respective persona.
-In this domain, U-Net again outperforms over the standard Transformer.

-We speculate that if the U-Net Transformer is indeed able to extract high-level details from longer conversation histories, then it would be perform better on this task.
-However, the dialogue histories are simpler, indicating that language modelling could also play a factor.
-For the latter case, it should be noted that both the U-Net and vanilla Transformers share an identical decoder.
+The U-Net Transformer outperforms the standard Transformer on this corpus, which may indicate that it is indeed able to extract high-level details from longer conversation histories.
+But the dialogue histories are simpler, so language modelling could also be a factor.
+However, note that the U-Net and vanilla Transformers share an identical decoder.

-The relative performances of all baselines remain unchanged between the PersonaChat and Cornell Movie Dialogue domains, with the exception of the VHCR and VHRED models.
-These two architectures had comparable performance in both domains.
-This indicates that the two variational models perform similarly in the perplexity evaluation.